 LSCI’s Historical Roots March 13, 2017 By Signe Whitson Did you know that the relationship-based, trauma-informed strategies of Life Space Crisis Intervention are deeply rooted in the work of some of our field’s greatest thinkers?
 From Anna Freud, whose innovative theories revealed how young people manage anxieties to Fritz Redl and David Wineman who authored the groundbreaking text, Children Who Hate in 1951, LSCI’s way of understanding and helping children and adolescents is steeped in real-world experiences with some of the most challenging students in the nation.
 Today, LSCI remains a comprehensive strategy, used world-wide to reach millions of young people in schools and treatment settings across the United States, Canada, Europe, Australia and New Zealand.
 Find out more about LSCI’s historical roots and current impact by registering for one of our online or live trainings.
 Check out our list of Training Sites or our Training Calendar to find an event near you.
 Or, contact Signe Whitson at firstname.lastname@example.org to find out how to bring an LSCI Trainer to your school or organization to provide a 1, 2, or 5-day certification in-service training to your staff.
-Leave a Reply Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
-This site uses Akismet to reduce spam.
-Learn how your comment data is processed.